How do you pick a sponsor in the 12 Step programs?

 Observe what people say as they share in the meetings but be wise — comparing it to what they say before or after the meeting when they’re ‘off stage’.
 Watch how they treat others.
-I wish I’d thought to contrast how my first sponsor treated her child with how she ‘postured’ at the table.
-Naturally, we eventually both got the same dismissive and critical treatment.
+I wish I’d thought to contrast how my first sponsor treated her adult child with how she ‘postured’ at the table.
+Naturally, the daughter and I eventually both got the same dismissive and critical treatment.

 Are the tools of the program evident?
 All of us come to the table carrying our toolbox.
 We can’t share what we haven’t got.
 Has she done the steps?
 I have a friend right now who picked a sponsor who never quite finished the steps and they’re both ‘stuck’ without all the tools.
 She’s now seeking someone else to lead her beyond this point.
 (By the way, some of the healthiest people I know people have more than one sponsor.)

 Go where sponsors would be.
 Try new meetings, new places, new times.
 Even try outside your locale.
 I know people who drive an hour or more to go to a meeting that has saved their lives because they found the right sponsor at that table.
 Your sponsor doesn’t have to go to your favorite meeting.
 Even ask others where they found their sponsor.